Queue-Fair/magento/README.md

  - If the Adapter is in Safe mode, also verify that the QueueFair-Store cookie has not changed its value.
  - Hit Refresh.
 Verify that you are not queued again.
 Verify that the cookies have not changed their values.

-**IMPORTANT:**  Once you are sure the Server-Side Adapter is working as expected, remove the Client-Side JavaScript Adapter tag from your pages, and don't forget to disable debug level logging in queue-fair-adapter.php, and also set settingsFileCacheLifetimeMinutes to at least 5.
+**IMPORTANT:**  Once you are sure the Server-Side Adapter is working as expected, remove the Client-Side JavaScript Adapter tag from your pages, and don't forget to disable debug level logging in `QueueFairConfig.php`, and also set `settingsFileCacheLifetimeMinutes` to at least 5.

 ### For maximum security